What is an adrenal incidentaloma?

 - Cysts in or on the adrenal glands

 - Other less common conditions, such as tumors filled with fat and blood cells

 What are the symptoms of an adrenal incidentaloma?

+Even when discovered incidentally, adrenal tumors may cause symptoms.
 Symptoms vary depending on whether the tumor is non-functional or functional, and which, if any, hormones are produced in excess.